miraclewhips/geoguessr-userscripts/guides/custom-streak.md

 ### Step 3

-Click the button in the top right to copy the JSON code to your clipboard.
+Click the button in the top right to copy the GeoJSON code to your clipboard.

 ![](https://i.imgur.com/6c655Jl.jpg)